History of Atlanta in Timeline

 2020: Decline in Black Residents

-In 2020, the city's share of Black residents shrank to 47%, down from 67% in 1990.
+In 2020, the city's share of Black residents shrank to 47% from 67% in 1990.

-2020: Christian Affiliation
+2020: Religious Affiliation in Atlanta

 Per the Public Religion Research Institute in 2020, overall, 73% of the population identify with some tradition or denomination of Christianity.

-March 31, 2021: Atlanta Rhinos turn fully professional
+March 31, 2021: Atlanta Rhinos turn professional

-On March 31, 2021, Atlanta Rhinos left the USA Rugby League and turned fully professional for the first time, joining the new North American Rugby League.
+On March 31, 2021, the Atlanta Rhinos left the USA Rugby League and turned fully professional for the first time, joining the new North American Rugby League.

-2021: Atlanta's GDP
+2021: Atlanta's GDP in 2021

-2021: Norfolk Southern Moves Headquarters to Atlanta
+2021: Norfolk Southern Moves Headquarters

 In 2021, major freight railroad Norfolk Southern moved their headquarters to Atlanta.

-2021: Atlanta Braves win World Series
+2021: Atlanta Braves win the World Series

 In 2021, the Atlanta Braves won the World Series.

-2021: Atlanta Dream move to smaller arena in College Park
+2021: Atlanta Dream move to College Park

-January 3, 2022: Andre Dickens Becomes Mayor
+January 3, 2022: Andre Dickens' First Term as Mayor

-June 16, 2022: Atlanta Selected as 2026 FIFA World Cup Host City
+June 16, 2022: Atlanta Selected as FIFA World Cup Host City

 On June 16, 2022, Atlanta was selected as a host city for the 2026 FIFA World Cup.

-December 24, 2022: Extreme Low Temperatures Recorded
+December 24, 2022: Record Low Temperature

-On December 24, 2022, Atlanta experienced one of the last occurrences of temperatures below 10 °F (−12 °C).
+On December 24, 2022, Atlanta experienced one of its lowest temperatures in recent years.

 2022: Expected Completion of Trail Connection

-In 2022, the median household income in Atlanta was $77,655, and the per capita income was $60,778.
+In 2022, the median income for a household in Atlanta was $77,655, and the per capita income was $60,778.

 2022: Increase in Gang-Related Charges